Cryptocurrencies; Digital Money

-Blockchain technology has been around for a while, and more recently, numerous financial institutions, companies, and governments have begun exploring the potential use cases, along with the benefits associated with distributed ledger technology.
+Blockchain technology is the underlying technology behind cryptocurrencies has been around for a while, and more recently, numerous financial institutions, companies, and governments have begun exploring the potential use cases, along with the benefits associated with distributed ledger technology.

 Following the appearance of Ethereum, people have begun to explore the potential uses of smart contracts.
 For those who do not know, smart contracts are computer programs capable of controlling digital assets by following the conditions set in place by prior agreement between two or more parties.